gaurav1620/mysql-basics/README.md

 ##### Lets now create a more complex Database.
-<a id="raw-url" style="color:dodgerblue" href="https://github.com/gaurav1620/mysql-basics/blob/master/company-database.pdf">Click here</a> to view the database that we are going to create.
+<a id="raw-url" style="color:dodgerblue" href="https://github.com/gaurav1620/mysql-basics/blob/master/company-database.pdf" target="_blank">Click here</a> to view the database that we are going to create.

 In companies, a dabase mostly consists of more than one table.
 We will create a complex model of The Office, with multiple tables for Employees, Branch, Client, Branch_Supplier etc. These tables contain foreign keys to other tables.